danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-1.md

 Next we'll create our Spring project, using [Spring Initializr](https://start.spring.io), we'll add the following additional deps:
 - Spring Web
 - Spring Boot DevTools
-- JOOQ (something I'd like to try for DB access)
+- JOOQ
 - MySQL DB Driver

 I might be missing some, but we can always add them later on.
 You can use [this link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.3.1&packaging=jar&jvmVersion=22&groupId=com.dmoffat&artifactId=fitnesstracker&name=fitnesstracker&description=Fitness%20tracking%20application&packageName=com.dmoffat.fitnesstracker&dependencies=web,jooq,devtools,mysql) to see the exact configuration I chose.

-I unzipped the downloaded ZIP file and filled in my `.gitignore`.
+I unzipped the downloaded file and filled in my `.gitignore`.

 Now we have a fully functional Spring app (that doesn't even start, for the moment).

 ### Setting up the database

 Before we can run our app, we need to set up a database.
-As mentioned in my previous blog posts, I use Docker to manage running different services on my local machine.
+I use Docker to manage running different services on my local machine.
 Let's use Docker to create a MySQL instance.
 Because I'm planning on running multiple services on my computer (MySQL, Java app and a web server (reverse proxy)), I'll use Docker Compose to manage my Docker containers.

 To use Docker Compose we'll need to create a `docker-compose.yml` config file.
 I used [the official reference](https://docs.docker.com/compose/compose-file/) to figure out how to write the config file (we use it at work for local dev, so I do have a general idea on the different elements).